 it was successfully contained.

 No new cases of SARS have been reported since 2004.

 What Are the Symptoms of SARS?

-SARS symptoms are similar to those of pneumonia, including:
+SARS symptoms are similar to those of the flu, including:

 - dry cough